Bellows Falls, VT (BLF)

 When European explorers first visited what is now southeastern Vermont, it was primarily inhabited by the Abenaki American Indians who belonged to the Algonquian language family.
 For many centuries, the area around the falls was known by American Indian peoples as a prime fishing spot for shad and salmon.
 The fish moved upstream to spawn, but many were held back by the falls and were therefore easy to catch.
 A collection of petrogylphs found among the granite outcroppings along the shore records the presence of humans at the falls, and the anthropomorphic carvings, which seem to depict heads with eyes and mouths, might be more than 2,000 years old.

 Unlike portions of the New England coast, Vermont was difficult to access due to mountain ranges and thick forests.
-Many scholars believe that it was not densely settled and was instead used as a seasonal hunting ground by various tribes.
-Vermont remained beyond the sphere of European colonists well into the mid-18th century and acted as a buffer zone between the French towns of southern Canada and the English settlements of coastal New England.
+It remained beyond the sphere of most European-American colonists well into the mid-18th century, acting as a buffer zone between the French towns of southern Canada and the English settlements of coastal New England.
 The region only became attractive to a greater number of English colonists after the British defeated the French in 1760 and gained permanent control of Canada.

 Vermont did not come into existence as a separate entity until 1777, and until then the land was heavily disputed by New York, New Hampshire, and Massachusetts.
 As early as the 1730s, Massachusetts claimed all of present-day Vermont, but settlement was not forthcoming.
 A generation later, Governor Benning Wentworth of New Hampshire began chartering numerous towns throughout Vermont, leading to complaints from the government of the New York colony.
 Wentworth was especially interested in the region due to its stands of timber which could be used in boat building, a lucrative industry on the New Hampshire coast.
 Trees such as white pines were highly valued for ship components such as masts.
 In 1752, the Rockingham parcel was divided among 72 proprietors, but not many settlers chose to move to the area until after the end of the French and Indian War of 1754-1763.